ljy0401/CPSC210-Project/README.md

 ## User Stories
-- As a user, I want to be able to add a new `RestaurantReview` object to my `RestaurantReviewList` and specify the name, rating on a scale of 5, the average cost, the keywords or relevant title of the new restaurant, and whether you want to visit it.
+- As a user, I want to be able to add a new `RestaurantReview` object to my `RestaurantReviewList` and specify the name, rating on a scale of 5, the average cost, the keywords or relevant title of the new restaurant, and whether you want to visit it again.
-- As a user, I want to be able to visit a subset of restaurant reviews of my choice from the `RestaurantReviewList`.
+- As a user, I want to be able to view a subset of restaurant reviews of my choice from the `RestaurantReviewList`.
 - As a user, I want to be able to remove the review information of a closed restaurant from my `RestaurantReviewList`.